gcweeks/noncents-api-docs/source/includes/_users.md

 }
 ```

-If a call `GET ...v1/users/me/account_connect` requires Multi-Factor Authentication (MFA), you will instead have to use this route to successfully connect with the user's bank accounts.
+If a call `POST ...v1/users/me/plaid` requires Multi-Factor Authentication (MFA), you will instead have to use this route to successfully connect with the user's bank accounts.

 To submit an answer to an MFA question or code, use the `answer` field.

-To specify which particular device you would like to receive your code (if doing code-based MFA, i.e. bofa/chase), use the `mask` or `type` fields.
+To specify which particular device you would like to receive your code (if doing code-based MFA, i.e. Chase), use the `mask` or `type` fields.
 The `type` field lets you specify the device type, i.e. "phone" or "email". `mask` lets you get more specific.
 For example, if the user has multiple phones, you can specify the correct phone number by using `mask=xxx-xxx-5309` in your call.
-To get a better idea of your options, make sure you've read the returned JSON list of device options in the account_connect section of the API documentation.
+To get a better idea of your options, make sure you've read the returned JSON list of device options in the 'POST users/me/plaid' section of the API documentation.

+Just like the 'Post users/me/plaid' route, this call may either return a User model complete with the newly plaid-authenticated accounts, or it may return more MFA.

 ### HTTP Request

-`GET ...v1/users/me/account_mfa`
+`POST ...v1/users/me/plaid_mfa`

 ### URL Parameters

 Parameter | Validations | Description
 --------- | ------- | -----------
+access_token | Present | The token received in the returned MFA that you are answering for
+product | 'auth' or 'connect' | The product you used when you received a response requesting MFA
 answer | Present unless 'mask' or 'type' are present | Answer to the MFA
 mask | Present unless 'answer' or 'type' are present | MFA device selection based on device mask
 type | Present unless 'mask' or 'answer' are present | The bank password